 Course Description:

 This course is designed to assist students to further develop their skills in business management.
 It provides an opportunity for students to investigate and apply tools that may be effective in reducing potential risk, performing strategic planning, and revising business plans in their farm business operations.
-Emphasis is placed on the research of business management alternatives to meet their business and personal needs.
+Emphasis is placed on the research of business management alternatives to meet their business and personal needs and goals.

 Course Outline: